Can the Scrum Master also be the Product Owner?

 #3 – What happens when there is a conflict of interest?

 The Product Owner and the Scrum Master is the role combination I have the strongest opinion about.
-It’s the one I warn most strongly about.
-There is an inherent tension between the role of the Product Owner (owns value) and the role of the Development Team (owns quality and completeness).
+It’s the one I warn most strongly against.
+There is an inherent tension between the role of the Product Owner (owns value) and the role of the Developers (own quality).
 The Scrum Master looks after the overall health of the team and the empirical process.

 If the Scrum Master is also the Product Owner, what happens when this tension becomes unhealthy?

 Who protects the Scrum Team?
 Who protects the health of the empirical process?
-Who helps the Product Owner understand how to better collaborate with the Development Team?
-Who helps the Development Team understand how to better collaborate with the Product Owner?
+Who helps the Product Owner understand how to better collaborate with the Developers?
+Who helps the Developers understand how to better collaborate with the Product Owner?

 These complexities can be addressed, but only if there is enough trust to ensure transparency to these issues.

 Is there trust between the person and the organization?
-Is there trust between the person and the Development Team?
+Is there trust between the person and the Developers?
 Can we enter into healthy conflict?

 The discussions of these 3 questions ultimately help us answer the next question.